 At just 5 inches, this is a low profile model, but the dense hardwood construct helps keep squeaks from developing.
 It’s also surprisingly lightweight and easy to maneuver—two things I look for in particular when shopping for furniture.
 The split foundation helps with portability as well, and there’s no assembly required, which could come in handy if you’re taking on the project solo.

 This basic offering from Zinus is a high profile box spring, measuring 8 inches in height.
 Constructed of pine, it’s both quiet and easy to transport.
 I especially appreciated the fact that it includes all the tools and hardware needed for assembly, as I’m not particularly inclined toward home improvement projects (the hack with the WD-40 nearly did me in).
 As a bonus, it’s also fairly simple to take apart after it’s assembled, which could be a real plus if you tend to move house a lot.
+I

 The Bottom Line

 While it’s difficult to answer the question what is the quietest box spring? with perfect accuracy, finding a unit that makes less noise than the competition is fairly simple.
+If you can’t decide, check out our guide on choosing the best low profile box spring.

 Narrowing your search to include only wooden models is a step in the right direction.
 Wood is naturally more quiet than metal, especially if your bed frame has a lot of metal components as well—the friction is usually what causes the noise.